bobvanderlinden/probot-auto-merge/README.md

 ### `rules` (default: none)

-Rules allow more flexiblity configuring conditions for automatically merging.
+Rules allow more flexibility configuring conditions for automatically merging.
 Each rule is defined by multiple conditions.
 All conditions inside a rule must be met before a rule triggers a merge.
 Any of the defined rules can trigger a merge individually.